 Layer cakes are the best birthday cakes, don’t you think?
-This is the cake I made for my mom birthday and it was a success!
+The Chocolate cake with raspberries I made for my mom’s birthday and it was a success!
 Three layers of chocolate cake layered with dairy-free whipped cream and raspberries.
 And it’s much easier than you think.

 There are two different ways to make layer cakes.
 You can bake a single pan thick cake and cut it in 3 or more layers once it’s cold; or you can bake 3 separate thinner cakes.
 The second method is more precise because you can weight the batter and get 3 perfectly equal layers without the struggle of cutting them evenly.